Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Proposed scheme

 \subsubsection{\textbf{Direct Approach}}

-As mentioned before in UL to DL transfer, we have two steps: first encode environment information from UL-CSI to a latent domain, second transfer and decode derived latent domain model into DL-CSI.
-In direct approach we use a network to accomplish both of this two steps in a single process as one deep network (Fig. \ref{fig:direct}).
+As mentioned before in UL to DL transfer, we have two steps: first encode the environment information from UL-CSI to a latent domain, second transfer and decode derived latent domain model into DL-CSI.
+In the direct approach we use a network to accomplish both of these two steps in a single process as one deep network (Fig. \ref{fig:direct}).

-In this approach, we feed UL-CSI in \(\Delta {f_{UL}}\) subcarriers and past \(\Delta {t_{UL}}\) time slots (part 1 in Fig. \ref{fig:frame}) as the input and network tries to predict DL-CSI in \(\Delta {f_{DL}}\) subcarriers and next \(\Delta {t_{DL}}\) time slots (part 2 in Fig. \ref{fig:frame}) as the output.
+In this approach, we feed UL-CSI in \(\Delta {f_{UL}}\) subcarriers and past \(\Delta {t_{UL}}\) time slots (part 1 in Fig. \ref{fig:frame}) as the input and the network tries to predict DL-CSI in \(\Delta {f_{DL}}\) subcarriers and next \(\Delta {t_{DL}}\) time slots (as shown in part 2 of Fig. \ref{fig:frame}) as the output.

-As discussed in Section \ref{sec:background}, CNNs are one of the most successful tools in analyzing image data, so in this work we design an specific convolutional neural network to implement direct approach and using the designed model to predict DL CSI.
+As discussed in Section \ref{sec:background}, CNNs are among the most successful tools in analyzing image data, so in this work we design a specific convolutional neural network to implement direct approach and use the designed model to predict DL CSI.
 The details of the network structure will be discussed in Section \ref{sec:implementation}.